-I am an Assistant Professor of the School of Social Sciences at Getulio Vargas Foundation, Sao Paulo.
+I am an Adjunct Professor of the School of Social Sciences at Getulio Vargas Foundation, Sao Paulo.
 I hold a PhD from University of Sao Paulo, and I am a fifth year PhD Candidate at the Wilf Family Department of Politics, New York University.
 My work concentrates in the fields of Comparative Political Economy and International Politics, investigating how institutional designs affect incentives and welfare.

 I am currently designing an experiment to measure how incentives impact health care provision in Brazil.